SlightHeadache/choctopus44/README.md

  * ZMK (semantically incorrect WIP): https://github.com/SlightHeadache/zmk

 ## Known issues

+  ### Main issues
   * Slide switch requires hand wiring (see notes)
+  * Switch plate might not accommodate SMD encoders optimally, requires clipping the side legs of the encoder (untested)
+  * MCU alignment is in a poor angle

+  ### Lesser issues
   * Potentially flaky Bluetooth behaviour?
-   * Could be a Samsung A51 specific issue
+    * Could be a Samsung A51 specific issue?
+Seems to be less frequent now.
       * Could be caused by malfunctioning Nice!Nano, the unit has had a hard life
+    * Can't connect to at least my Samsung Smart TV (UE55RU8005UXXC)
+      * Probably caused by janky Smart TV OS
+    * Very old USB devices might not be able to recognize Nice!Nano, at least my 10+ year old Toshiba has issues

 [Build guide TBA]